 - opportunities for knowledge sharing

 Who provided business support?

 1:1 business support from Creative United

-In a series of up to four 2-hour 1:1 business support sessions, Creative United will provide dedicated support from a business advisor to help organisations draw up plans to move forwards from the current crisis.
-This support is bespoke and can be tailored to heritage businesses and organisations of all scales and remits.
-Organisations will be paired with an advisor who will best fit their needs, challenges and goals, and will work with them on business planning activity that is appropriate to your situation.
-The advisor will help organisations to improve their skills and confidence, and could also provide advice on specific issues including planning cashflows for sustainability and planning the development of services or products.
+In a series of up to four 2-hour 1:1 business support sessions, Creative United provided dedicated support from a business advisor that helped organisations draw up plans to move forwards from the current crisis.
+This support was bespoke and tailored to heritage businesses and organisations of all scales and remits.
+Organisations were paired with an advisor who best fit their needs, challenges and goals, and worked with them on business planning activity that was appropriate to the organisation’s situation.
+The advisors helped organisations to improve their skills and confidence, and provided advice on specific issues including planning cashflows for sustainability and planning the development of services or products.

-We are pleased to announce that many of the resources from the Rebuilding Heritage programme will be made public and available to all.
-You can find information, including sign-up instructions, on the dedicated Rebuilding Heritage website here, which will be updated as the programme develops.
+We are pleased to announce that many of the resources from the Rebuilding Heritage programme have been made available to all.
+You can find information on the dedicated Rebuilding Heritage website here, which will be updated with further legacy resources.